RahulShagri/Reddit-Statistics/README.md

 ![Plot image](Output.png)

-Script to visualise the relation between Creation Time and the Total Number of posts that made it to the Top 100 of 50 Subreddits.
+Script to visualise the relation between the creation time and the total number of posts that made it to the top 100 of 50 subreddits on Reddit.
-Sources: Reddit API,
 Tools: Python and MS Excel

 # How to use